 Posted by Willy Franzen on February 4, 2008.
-Positions below updated every five minutes.
+Jobs updated daily.

 The Super Bowl is over, which is heartbreaking for all you football fans.
 I’d make reference to the outcome of how either the Pats pulled off a perfect season or Eli Manning finally lived up to his last name and got himself a ring, but I wrote this post a few days in advance because I’m in Costa Rica fishing.
 I probably only watched half the game before going to bed so that I can wake up at 5 AM to get on a boat.
 I also only saw commercials in Spanish, which are not the same Super Bowl commercials that we’ve all come to love (by the way, don’t be influenced by the big job boards buying Super Bowl ad space, they’re still a really bad way to find authentic information for your job search).
 There’s no Internet down there anyways, so it’s not like I could have updated this post even if I watched the whole game.
 You should definitely feel sorry for me.

 Yesterday, we told you about jobs at USA Football as a part of our non-profit weekends feature, but while we were researching them, we found some great entry-level jobs with NFL Teams.
 We know you’re still excited about the outcome of the Super Bowl, so let’s put that energy to good use and find you a job in football!